As Principal Investigator

-This comprehensive study revealed several new findings that included efficacy of Gene-Xpert in archived gastric aspirate and induced sputum samples; high rate of MDR in paediatric tuberculosis, as compared to adults; better diagnostics tools and algorithms and new biomarkers for childhood tuberculosis.
+This comprehensive study revealed several new findings that included efficacy of Gene-Xpert in archived gastric aspirate and new biomarkers for childhood tuberculosis.
 Six papers in high impact journals have been published and many more are in pipeline.

 |University of Bergen, Norway||2008-2012|

 |Doctor’s Office Diagnostic Instrument for detection of M. tuberculosis